cedric-charlesia/cedric-charlesia/README.md

 # Hi, I'm Cédric!

-### I'm a French Node.js developer currently living in Paris area.
+### I'm a French JavaScript web developer currently living in Paris area.

 🔭 I always try to expand my knowledges and to learn new things, particulary on the web.